debops/debops/docs/ansible/roles/debops.resources/defaults-detailed.rst

 variables from other roles might work only if these roles are included in the playbook, however that is not idempotent and should be avoided.

-To manage resources on a group level, you need to define the :envvar:`resources__group_name` variable in the inventory group that contains the directory name in the :file:`ansible/resources/template/by-group/` directory.
-Only one group level is supported.

 .. _resources__ref_paths:

 resources__paths